sigrunixia/sigrunixia.github.io/docs/Fantasy_Statblocks/02_The_Basics_Using_Fantasy_Statblocks/01-01-Viewing-The-Bestiary.md

+---
+has_children: false
+has_toc: true
+layout: default
+nav_order: 1
+parent: "The Basics: Using Fantasy Statblocks"
+permalink: /:path/:basename
+title: Viewing the Bestiary
+---
 # Viewing The Bestiary

 To use Fantasy Statblocks to render the bestiary data, the statblock is accessed in one of two ways.